fleetdm/fleet/handbook/community.md

 When making changes to the Fleet docs or handbook, there are a few differences in how the Markdown will render on GitHub and the Fleet website.

 #### Linebreaks and newlines
 Any time you need to add a line break in Markdown, you should add a new line.
-It is vital to make sure paragraphs are separated by new lines otherwise, they will render as the same HTML element.
+It is vital to make sure paragraphs are separated by new lines.
+Otherwise, they will render as the same HTML element.

 For example, if you were adding this section to the docs: